tsinshun/ISMrecon/README.md

-# Efficient ISMrecon code is coming soon!
+# this code is free to use, but please cite our paper appropriately.